jimsmart/grobotstxt/README.md

 # grobotstxt

-The repository contains a Go port of [Google's robots.txt parser and matcher C++ library](https://github.com/google/robotstxt).
+The repository contains a native Go port of [Google's robots.txt parser and matcher C++ library](https://github.com/google/robotstxt).

+- The code is not pretty :/
+- But the tests pass! :)

 ## License